-- In December 2019 and January 2020, company management 36. participated in two multi-day oversight meetings with Defendants Bosov and Shinder, who was a longtime friend and advisor to Defendant Bosov.
+- 40. In December 2019 and January 2020, company management participated in two multi-day oversight meetings with Defendants Bosov and Shinder, who was a longtime friend and advisor to Defendant Bosov.
 During this time, Plaintiff made clear to Defendant Bosov that the company had no viable path to profitability without a complete overhaul of its operations.
 Plaintiff presented Defendant Bosov with a plan to turn the company profitable with a minimal additional cash infusion, which Defendant Bosov appeared to accept and requested that Plaintiff implement.
-Defendant Bosov then appointed Defendant Shinder to oversee the company overhaul. - On March 5, 2020, Plaintiff was offered and accepted the position of 37.
+Defendant Bosov then appointed Defendant Shinder to oversee the company overhaul. - On March 5, 2020, Plaintiff was offered and accepted the position of 41.
 CEO.
 Plaintiff's written employment agreement specified that the compensation for his position as CEO included (but was not limited to): - a.
 A \$300,000 signing bonus; - Relocation expenses from New York to California, and the b. security deposit and first month's rent for a new home in California; - Guaranteed base salary of \$700,000 per annum through c.
 December 31, 2021; - Guaranteed annual bonus of no less than 50 percent of base d. salary through December 31, 2021; - Participation in the Genius Profit Participation Plan; and e. - f.
 Participation in the Genius Fund Group's employee benefits programs, including medical, dental, and vision benefits.

-- 38. Plaintiff's overhaul plan showed immediate results.
-The company immediately began generating profit-and, in fact, generated more profit in a matter of weeks than during the company's entire existence.
-It was clear that Plaintiff's leadership and direction was critical to bring the company out of turmoil. - Plaintiff's promotion to CEO was vocally supported by Defendant 39.
-Shinder, who at least publicly praised Plaintiff's business acumen and reorganization plan, and who made clear that he wanted Plaintiff to lead the reorganization efforts.
+- Plaintiff's promotion to CEO was vocally supported by Defendant Shinder, who at least publicly praised Plaintiff's business acumen and reorganization plan, and who made clear that he wanted Plaintiff to lead the reorganization efforts.
 Almost immediately after Plaintiff's promotion to CEO, however, Defendants Shinder and Bosov's real plan to sideline Plaintiff and hijack the business became apparent.
 Defendant Shinder ignored virtually all communications from Plaintiff, making it impossible for Plaintiff to perform his duties as CEO.
 Instead, behind Plaintiff's back, Defendant Shinder began carrying out a wholly different "reorganization" from what Plaintiff had presented to Defendant Bosov and what Defendant Bosov had approved.
 Defendant Shinder began making virtually every executive-level decision without consulting Plaintiff, and implemented those decisions by circumventing Plaintiff and giving instructions directly to Plaintiff's subordinates.
 At the same time, Defendant Shinder engaged in a substantial corporate restructuring of the various shell companies comprising the Genius Fund Group in order to give himself complete power and a controlling stake in all of those companies.
 This included Defendant Bosov transferring ownership and control of virtually all Genius Fund Group companies to Defendants Shinder and ESSMW - Earth Solar System Milky Way, LLC, of which Defendant Shinder is the sole member.
-Upon information and belief, Defendant Bosov approved of, directed, and participated in Defendant Shinder's swift and stealth takeover of the Genius Fund Group. - 40.
-Unbeknownst to Plaintiff, on March 23, 2020, Defendant Shinder, as the recently self-appointed President and Chairman of Genius Fund Group's Board of Directors, issued a directive that all employees and management of the Genius

-Fund Group would be terminated effective March 26, 2020, without exception.
-The purported reason for the terminations was the economic impact of the global COVID-19 pandemic on the Genius Fund Group's business-even though both California and Los Angeles deemed cannabis an "essential business" that could maintain full operation during the crisis.
+Upon information and belief, Defendant Bosov approved of, directed, and participated in Defendant Shinder's swift and stealth takeover of the Genius Fund Group. - Unbeknownst to Plaintiff, on March 23, 2020, Defendant Shinder, as 44. the recently self-appointed President and Chairman of Genius Fund Group's Board of Directors, issued a directive that all employees and management of the Genius purported reason for the terminations was the economic impact of the global COVID-19 pandemic on the Genius Fund Group's business-even though both California and Los Angeles deemed cannabis an "essential business" that could maintain full operation during the crisis.
 As Plaintiff was part of Genius Fund Group's management, Defendant Shinder's directive terminated Plaintiff's employment as CEO.
 Defendant Shinder confirmed to other company employees, directors, and officers that Plaintiff had been terminated.
+8